 “We can’t overstate the impact our consultants and fellows make in communities across the region,” said Julie Crockford, President of ESC.
-“Through management consulting and interim management and operations roles, they bring unparalleled expertise, perspective and guidance to nonprofit organizations that address issues from homelessness and food insecurity to English as a Second Language to pathways to success in school and career.”
+“Through management consulting and interim management and operations roles, you bring unparalleled expertise, perspective and guidance to nonprofit organizations that address issues from homelessness and food insecurity to English as a Second Language to pathways to success in school and career.”

-In her welcome, Bonnie Clendenning, Chair of the ESC Board of Directors, observed, “Our organization runs on people power and today we celebrate you, our volunteers.
+In her welcoming remarks, Bonnie Clendenning, Chair of the ESC Board of Directors, said, “Our organization runs on people power and today we celebrate you, our volunteers.
 According to the 2018 ESC annual report, donated professional services were valued at more than $2.5 million in our last fiscal year.
 But what you contribute to the health and vitality of our nonprofit communities throughout New England is of course priceless.”
 In introducing Miles Robinson, she welcomed her former board colleague to his new role as Vice President.

 While the event is an opportunity give appreciation and gratitude to those who give their time and talent to ESC, there were a number of special awards presented.

-The Caleb Loring, Jr. Award for Consulting Excellence was presented to Cassandra Clay.
+The Caleb Loring, Jr. Award for Consulting Excellence was presented to Cassandra Clay (pictured below).
 This award recognizes an ESC Consultant who has demonstrated innovation, excellence, leadership, energy, and commitment.
 Cassandra was recognized for her ESC work over the years and recently for advising the task force at Family Continuity on deepening their Diversity, Equity and Inclusion work and embedding it into their strategic planning, which was also guided by ESC.
 Cassandra was also awarded for her role in facilitating an Nonprofit Executive RoundTable (NET) for directors who had previously participated in the ESC RoundTable or “alumni RoundTable.”